A Shocked Wind Interpretation of an Odd Radio Circle

 \subsection{Gas Kinematics}

 We next investigate the kinematics of the extended gas in the ORC4 central galaxy.
-As described above, the \oii \ line emission was fit separately from the redder emission lines, due to the \oii \ nebula being more spatially extended, while the other strong lines were fit simultaneously.
+As described above, the \oii \ line emission was fit separately from the redder emission lines, due to the \oii \ nebula being detected to larger spatial extent, while the other strong lines were fit simultaneously.
 This allows for detection of differences in the kinematics of the \oii \ emission relative to the other strong lines, if present.
 In Figure \ref{fig:vel_cen} we present the central velocity, $V_{50}$, measured in each spaxel for the \oii \ doublet (left), \oiii \ 5007 \AA \ line (center), and H$\alpha$ line (right).
 Figure \ref{fig:pv} presents the central velocity as a function of distance from the center of the galaxy along the north-south axis, averaging over the central three columns in the maps shown in Figure \ref{fig:vel_cen}.
 The \oii \ nebula exhibits kinematics distinct from the other emission lines.
 The velocity zeropoint is set by the redshift of the stellar continuum fit, such that these figures show the gas velocity relative to the stars.
-In the center of the galaxy the \oii \ emission is blueshifted by $\sim$30 \kms, while the other lines show a redshift of $\sim$50 \kms.
+In the center of the galaxy the \oii \ emission is blueshifted by $\sim$30 \kms \ relative to the stars, while the other lines show a redshift of $\sim$50 \kms.
 The \oii \ emission also shows a strong, asymmetric velocity gradient across the nebula, with highly redshifted emission in the north, $>100$ \kms, and a maximum blueshift along a roughly east-west direction through the center of the galaxy, with mildly redshifted gas ($\sim$25 \kms) in the south.
 The other emission lines are predominantly redshifted with respect to the stars in the ORC4 central galaxy and show the highest redshift in the north.
 The H$\alpha$ kinematics show a strongly rising redshift along the northern edge, with velocities redshifted by more than 100 \kms.